mIRC-Scripters/mirckb/docs/source/commands/describe.rst

 /describe
 =========

 The **/describe** command sends an action message to a specific channel or person.
-This command is the same the **/me** command except you can set a destination channel or nick other then the active window.
+This command is the same the :doc: `/me command </commands/me>` except you can set a destination channel or nick other then the active window.

 Synopsis
 --------